leplatrem/blog.mathieu-leplatre.info/content/Dev/poucave.rst

 Poucave, an observation standpoint for our services
 ###################################################

+:tags: mozilla, opensource
+:date: 2021-05-11

 Most of us are relatively familiar with system monitoring: we monitor RAM, CPU, or disk usage over time and receive alerts when some thresholds are reached.

 But the quality of a whole service is rarely defined by the health of a single isolated server.
+Rather, it is the interactions between the parts that is often the source of problems.

 What about the consistency between the CDN cache and the origins?
 The last run of a scheduled task?
 Imminent expiration of your SSL certificates?
 The amount of clients side errors?
 The latency of critical HTTP endpoints?
 The number of pending pull-requests on your repositories?

-Poucave is a small Web app that executes a series of domain specific checks for our service.
+Poucave is a small web app that executes a series of domain specific checks for the parts and their interactions that make up our service.

 Where did we start from?